-ZCE allows no offset or reduction in required margin between products which it and another CCP clears.

-Key consideration6: A CCP should analyse and monitor its model performance and overall margin coverage by conducting rigorous daily backtesting and at least monthly, and more-frequent where

-Currently, ZCE implements a margin requirement system and a price limit system, and margin covers price volatility with at least a 99% degree of confidence.
-ZCE, on a non-periodic basis, uses historical data to conduct back testing of margin coverage.
-The actual back testing results have shown that margin collected by ZCE has achieved the targeted confidence degree.
-ZCE also performs a periodic and non-periodic analysis and assessment of margin loss arising due to price changes and fund loss resulting from extreme risks.

 appropriate, sensitivity analysis.
-A CCP should regularly conduct an assessment of the theoretical and empirical properties of its margin model for all products it clears.
-In conducting sensitivity analysis of the model's coverage, a CCP should take into account a wide range of parameters and assumptions that reflect possible market conditions, including the most-volatile periods that have been experienced by the markets it serves and extreme changes in the correlations between prices.

-Detailed provisions on the collection of margin are set out in the Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange and Measures for the Administration of Risk Control of Zhengzhou Commodity Exchange.
+A CCP Detailed provisions on the collection of margin are set out in the Detailed Rules for Futures Clearing of Zhengzhou Commodity

-Key consideration7: A CCP should regularly review and validate its margin system.
+should regularly Exchange and Measures for the Administration of Risk Control of

+conduct an assessment Zhengzhou Commodity Exchange.

+of the theoretical and Zhengshou Commounty Exchange.

+empirical properties of

+its margin model for

+e e

+all products it clears.

+In conducting

+sensitivity analysis of

+the model's coverage,

+a CCP should take into

+account a wide range

+of parameters and

+assumptions that

+reflect possible market

+conditions, including

+the most-volatile

+periods that have been

+experienced by the

+markets it serves and

+extreme changes in the

+correlations between

+prices.

-ZCE changes and adjusts its margin requirements in accordance with the Measures for the Administration of Futures Exchanges, Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange and Measures for the Administration of Risk Control of Zhengzhou Commodity Exchange.
+ZCE changes and adjusts its margin requirements in accordance with

-ZCE reviews and validates its margin requirement system on a periodic and non-periodic basis according to holidays, changes in market conditions and other factors.
-Adjustments to margin requirements are decided by ZCE's Management Team and filed with the CSRC.
-In the meantime, adjustments to margin requirements are disclosed to market participants via ZCE's official website and member service system.
+the Measures for the Administration of Futures Exchanges, Detailed

+Rules for Futures Clearing of Zhengzhou Commodity Exchange and

+Measures for the Administration of Risk Control of Zhengzhou

+Key consideration7: A Commodity Exchange.

+CCP should regularly ZCE reviews and validates its margin requirement system on a

+review and validate its ZCE reviews and validates its margin requirement system on a

+margin system. periodic and non-periodic basis according to holidays, changes in

+market conditions and other factors.
+Adjustments to margin

+requirements are decided by ZCE's management team and filed

+with the CSRC.
+In the meantime, adjustments to margin

+requirements are disclosed to market participants via ZCE's

+official website and member service system.